 How much does it cost to connect to the National Grid?

 It is usually lower cost to connect to an existing Transpower substation, but substation capacity can be limited or there may not be a substation near your site.
 Where capacity does not exist, establishing a new generation connection to the national grid will be a significant investment; $20m - $40m and upwards depending on the type of generation you’re connecting.

 No two projects are alike, and many of the costs associated with your new generation connection will be specific to the site you build on and its location relative to existing national grid assets.
 Deciding where to connect to the national grid will have the most significant impact on cost.

 If, because of geography or strategy, your generation site requires a new Grid Injection Point (GIP) the full cost of that GIP, including foundation works, assets and the build, will need to be funded by you.
 It’s important to note that, under regulation, other generators can subsequently connect to that same GIP in the future, without incurring any share of the cost you incurred to first build that GIP.

 Do I need to engage with Transpower if I am connecting within a distribution network?

 Yes, regardless of whether you are grid connected or distribution connected, if your generation capability will be greater than 1MW you will need to provide information to Transpower and there will be ‘Code’ obligations you must meet.
 The Electricity Authority is the source for Code and Compliance information.
 Pay particular attention to Parts 3 through Parts 15 of the Electricity Industry Code of Participation.
 General guidance on your obligations can also be found in the system operator’s Resources for Asset Owners section.
-Also check out the 'New generation connecting to a distribution network FAQ' below.
+Also check out the 'New generation connecting to a distribution network FAQ' and 'Summary of System Operator Interactions' below.